yannbertrand/macos-defaults/readme.md

 - Ideally, an image or video for each example
 - Compatible versions it has been tested on

-Some images and videos are built programmatically.
-Take a look at the [record folder](./record/#readme) to find out how to record some.
-I will always prefer images and videos examples as they help maintenance a lot!
+I will always prefer images and videos examples as they help users and maintenance a lot!
 Please consider it if you want to [open a PR](https://github.com/yannbertrand/macos-defaults/compare).

 ### How to discover a `defaults` command